qlik-oss/core-website/docs/eula.md

             Intellectual Property Rights.
 Qlik Materials expressly
             excludes Third Party Materials.

-        6. “Software” means the version of the Qlik software provided or made available to Licensee in association with this Agreement, solely in object code format.
+        6. “Software” means the version of the Qlik Core software provided or made available to Licensee in association with this Agreement, solely in object code format.

         7. “User“ means any individual or entity Using the Software, provided that the only Users that may be authorized by the